kangasta/yaml_requests/README.md

 ## Usage

 The app is used to execute HTTP requests defined in YAML files.
 The YAML file must contain main-level key `requests`, that contains an array of requests, where each item of the list is a request object.
-The request object contains at least a method key (`get`, `post`, `options`, ...) which value is passed to `requests.request(...)` function.
+The request object contains at least a method key (`get`, `post`, `options`, ...) which value is passed to [`requests.request`](https://docs.python-requests.org/en/latest/api/#requests.request) function, or to [`requests.Session.request`](https://docs.python-requests.org/en/latest/api/#requests.Session.request) if plan level option `session` is truthy.

 Minimal YAML request plan should thus include requests array, with single item in it: